ETF Tax Tutorial: Complete List Of ETFs That Issue A K-1

 For some, K-1s are not a significant issue–simply a minor inconvenience.
 Others try to avoid these schedules at all costs, preferring to use exchange-traded products that can be reported on a Form 1099.
 Below, we break down the complete list of ETFs that issue a K-1 by their respective asset classes.

 Commodity ETPs make up the majority of the K-1 issuing space, as many of these products are structured as partnerships that utilize futures contracts to offer exposure.
 It should be noted that physically-backed ETPs such as GLD do not issue K-1s, nor do commodity ETNs.
-The following table is a list of all commodity ETPs that issue a K-1 [see also 12 High-Yielding Commodities For 2012].
+The following table is a list of all commodity ETPs as of May 2014 that issue a K-1 [see also 12 High-Yielding Commodities For 2012].

 |BNO||United States Brent Oil Fund||0.75%|

 |BOIL||Ultra DJ-UBS Natural Gas||0.95%|